1963 Tipperary Senior Hurling Championship

-The 1963 Tipperary Senior Hurling Championship was the 73rd staging of the Tipperary Senior Hurling Championship since its establishment by the Tipperary County Board in 1887.
+The 1963 Tipperary Senior Hurling Championship was the 72nd staging of the Tipperary Senior Hurling Championship since its establishment by the Tipperary County Board in 1887.
+The championship ran from 15 September to 27 October 1963.

 Thurles Sarsfields were the defending champions.

-On 27 October 1963, Thurles Sarsfields won the championship after a 4–10 to 2–10 defeat of Roscrea in the final at Thurles Sportsfield.
-It was their 25th championship title overall and their third title in succession.
+The final was played on 27 October 1963 at MacDonagh Park in Nenagh, between Thurles Sarsfields and Roscrea, in what was their third meeting in the final overall.
+Thurles Sarsfields won the match by 4–10 to 2–10 to claim their 25th championship title overall and a third consecutive title.